eric-spoerner/Pewlett-Hackard-Analysis/README.md

 ## Analysis

-Queries are listed in the file `Queries/Employee_Database_challenge.sql`
+Queries for extraction of this data are listed in the file `Queries/Employee_Database_challenge.sql`.
+Tables generated were then manually extracted into corresponding CSV files.

 ### Retirement-eligible employees by title